meltoner/agrofelis/components/connectivity/readme.md

 ### Unificator

-The following command will initiate the container running the Unificator software.
-The instantiation command, apart from mounting the Agrofelis Unificator Node JS application source code, moreover mounts privileged hardware resources namely the Arduino Mega steering system as well as of the Front Sensors Lidar's USB connections.
-The command moreover exposes and links the port 8080 of the host machine with that of container's.
-Last it initiates the Unificator application using the NodeJs technology and opens a [Websocket](https://en.wikipedia.org/wiki/WebSocket) server on port 8080.
+The following command will initiate the container running the Unificator Software.
+The instantiation command, apart from mounting the Agrofelis Unificator Node JS application source code, moreover mounts privileged hardware resources namely the Arduino Mega steering system as well as that of the Front Sensors Lidar's USB connections.
+The command also exposes and links the port 8080 of the host machine with that of container's.
+Lastly it initiates the Unificator application using the NodeJs technology and opens a [Websocket](https://en.wikipedia.org/wiki/WebSocket) server on port 8080.

 	./01.init.agrofelis.unificator.sh